shravangajjela/shravangajjela.github.io/index.md

 layout: default
 ---

+Hey there, I am an incoming Software Engineer at Facebook NY!

-Hey there!
-I’m a fourth-year Software Engineering student at the University of Waterloo.
-I have previously interned at Facebook, Shopify, and TD.
-I'm familiar with C++, Java, and Python.
-I am particularly interested in distributed systems.
+I studied Software Engineering at the University of Waterloo and interned at Facebook, Shopify, and TD.
+I am particularly interested in distributed systems and am familiar with C++, Rust, and Python.

+On a non-work-related note, I enjoy hiking, reading, and everything space-related.

-If you have any interesting oppurtunities, feel free to contact me on one of the platforms above or view my resume.
+If you have any intriguing opportunities, please contact me on one of the platforms above or view my resume.

-On a non-work related note, I enjoy hiking, reading, and everything space related.